netlemur/react-meticulous/README.md

 react-meticulous makes your React Components more strict.
 You can only pass properties that are available in your components propTypes.

+## Motivation

+If protect() is used it'll make sure you don't forget to add propTypes to your (new) Components without forcing you to update all your existing Components.
+Other benefits can come from smaller props objects that could speed up your shouldComponentUpdate methods.

+TODO: strip checks in production build.

 [build-badge]: https://img.shields.io/travis/user/repo/master.svg?style=flat-square
 [build]: https://travis-ci.org/user/repo